engineerbaz/BAZ-learns/Cloud_Architect/05_Storage_HuaweiCloud.md

 - obsutil
 - obsfs

-**Server Side Encryption** OBS encrypt object before saving on server
+**Server Side Encryption** OBS encrypt object before saving on server.
+**User-Defined Domain Name** If user wants to migrate files from Website to OBS and still want to use their own website link for accessing file stored in OBDS, they can bind a user-defined domain name to an OBS bucket.

 **Cross Region Replication** provides diasaster recovery across regions, with replication rules configured, OBS automatically and asynchronously replicates data from a source bucket to a destination bucket in other region.